J-Hoplin/League-Of-Legend-Search-Bot/Web Scrape Version/README.md

 3 .
 What for? : To make able to see summoner's information URL, Rank Info, Most Champion with using command

 4 .
 Warning  : This Application is only available for South Korea.
-I'm gonna make other countries' server able to use it.
 ***
 - Patch Note 20200503